tingold/pgdog/README.md

 _This feature is a work in progress._

-pgDog is able to handle deployments with multiple shards by routing queries automatically to one or more shards.
-The `pgdog-routing` plugin parses queries, extracts tables and columns, and figures out which shard(s) the query should go to based on the parameters.
-Not all operations are supported, but a lot of common use cases are covered.
+pgDog is able to handle databases with multiple shards by routing queries automatically to one or more shards.
+The `pgdog-routing` plugin parses queries, extracts tables and columns information, and calculates which shard(s) the query should go to based on the parameters.
+Not all operations are supported, but a lot of common use cases are working.

 &#128216; **[Sharding](https://pgdog.dev/features/sharding/)**

 #### Local testing

 The configuration files for a sharded database are provided in the repository.
-To make it work locally, setup the required databases like so:
+To make it work locally, create the required databases:

 ```postgresql
 CREATE DATABASE shard_0;